Kyriosity/read-write/readme+/dev/design/readme+/code-naming.md

 ## Verbal sins

-+ Grandiloquence in any extent
++ Grandiloquence to any extent

 Even top developers under time pressure and brakes on perfectionism will name logic classes as *services*, *helpers*, *utils*, *handlers* but would be barely proud of that.